What is e-Waste ?

 Watch this short on why you should take your e-Waste to a better place or visit the e-Waste website for more information.

-To dispose of e-Waste correctly, please take these items to your local transfer station (see our Transfer station locations & hours page.)
+To dispose of e-Waste correctly, please take these items to your local resource recovery centre (see our resource recovery centre locations & hours page.)

 Examples of e-Waste include: